sHedC/homeassistant-mastertherm/README.md

-circulation_valve | Binary Sensor | If this circuit is requesting then this is open, this also triggers the main circulation pump water_requested | Sensor | The requested water temperature based on heating and cooling curves water_temp | Sensor | The actual water temperature for the circuit ambient_temp | Sensor | based on the control pannel but not sure this is the right name, still testing ambient_requested | Sensor | again based on the control pannel but not sure, still testing auto | Sensor | No idea, it can be set on the thermostats but not sure what it does.
+circulation_valve | Binary Sensor | If this circuit is requesting then this is open, this also triggers the main circulation pump water_requested | Sensor | The requested water temperature based on heating and cooling curves water_temp | Sensor | The actual water temperature for the circuit auto | Sensor | No idea, it can be set on the thermostats but not sure what it does. int.ambient_temp | Sensor | Internal ambient temperature, not really used. int.ambient_requested | Sensor | Internal requested temperature not really used. pad.current_humidity | Sensor | Room Humidity pad.ambient_temp | Sensor | Room Thermostat Ambient Temperature pad.ambient_requested | Sensor | Room Thermostat Requested Temperature

 #### Pool and Solar
 Some entities have been added based on debugging and best guess.